rmusser01/Infosec_Reference/Draft/sysinternals.md

 ---------------------
 ### Other
 * [Intel SGX Explained](https://eprint.iacr.org/2016/086.pdf)
-	* This paper analyzes Intel SGX, based on the 3 pa- pers [ 14 , 78 , 137 ] that introduced it, on the Intel Software Developer’s Manual [ 100 ] (which supersedes the SGX manuals [ 94 , 98 ]), on an ISCA 2015 tutorial [ 102 ], and on two patents [ 108 , 136 ].
+	* This paper analyzes Intel SGX, based on the 3 papers that introduced it, on the Intel Software Developer’s Manual(which supersedes the SGX manuals ), on an ISCA 2015 tutorial, and on two patents.
 We use the papers, reference manuals, and tutorial as primary data sources, and only draw on the patents to fill in missing information.
 This paper’s contributions are a summary of the Intel-specific architectural and micro-architectural details needed to understand SGX, a detailed and structured pre- sentation of the publicly available information on SGX, a series of intelligent guesses about some important but undocumented aspects of SGX, and an analysis of SGX’s security properties.